Biennale Architettura 2023

 The Italian Pavilion at the Tese delle Vergini in the Arsenale, sponsored and promoted by the Directorate-General for Contemporary Creativity of the Ministry of Culture, is curated by the Fosbury Architecture collective, consisting of Giacomo Ardesio, Alessandro Bonizzoni, Nicola Campri, Veronica Caprino, Claudia Mainardi.
 The title of the exhibition is SPAZIALE: Everyone Belongs to Everyone Else.

 The exhibition of the Venice Pavilion, located in the Giardini di Sant’Elena, is organized by the Municipality of Venice.
-Details of the project will be announced soon.
+Curated by Venice Collective is titled “VENETIE MML, the great view, the telling of the work”.

-The Collateral Events, which are admitted by the Curator and promoted by non–profit national and international bodies and institutions, will be announced in the coming weeks.
+9 Collateral Events are admitted by the Curator and promoted by non–profit national and international bodies and institutions.
 Organized in several locations around the city of Venice, they offer a wide range of contributions and participations that enrich the diversity of voices that characterizes the Exhibition.

 Applied Arts Pavilion